texus/TGUI-website/tutorials/0.9/android-sfml/index.md

 redirect_from: /tutorials/0.9/android/
 ---

-<p><span class="Red">Although using TGUI with SFML likely still works, I am unable to verify this because I am no longer capable of running SFML on android.</span>
-You can alternatively still use the <a href="../android-sdl">SDL backend on Android</a>.</p>

 ### Requirements

 The tutorial assumes that the Android SDK and Android NDK are already installed correctly.
 TGUI was tested up to NDK r18b, as SFML 2.5.1 didn't work out of the box with newer NDK versions (it failed to find the GLES library).